 At one point in the movie, Ted mentions 9/11.
 Mark Wahlberg and Seth MacFarlane both narrowly missed being on one of the planes that hit the World Trade Center.
 Wahlberg was booked on American Airlines Flight 11 but decided to drive up to New York and fly to California later.
-MacFarlane was scheduled on the same flight but arrived to gate ten minutes late and was unable to board.
+MacFarlane was scheduled on the same flight but arrived at the gate ten minutes late and was unable to board.
 He was sitting in the airport when he saw that his plane had hit the WTC North Tower.

-"007" producer Barbara Broccoli traditionally never allows any James Bond theme to be used in other films but Seth MacFarlane wrote her a letter asking for permission to use 'All Time High' from Octopussy (1983) as it was his mother's favorite song.
+"007" producer Barbara Broccoli traditionally never allows any James Bond theme to be used in other films, but Seth MacFarlane wrote her a letter asking for permission to use "All Time High" from Octopussy (1983) as it was his mother's favorite song.
 Broccoli made a rare exception to her rule, hence John gets to slaughter the tune in a performance in front of a dismayed crowd.

-In a flashback to 2008, John says "Chris Brown can do no wrong" as a foreshadowing of what happened in 2009 when Brown was arrested for assault after physically assaulting and beating his girlfriend Rihanna.
+In a flashback to 2008, John says, "Chris Brown can do no wrong" as a foreshadowing of what happened in 2009 when Brown was arrested for assault after physically assaulting and beating his girlfriend Rihanna.

 The film was originally scheduled for release on July 13, 2012, but was moved up to June 29, the original intended release date of G.I.
 Joe: Retaliation (2013), which had been pushed back to March 29, 2013 for re-shoots.

-At the end of the movie the narrator states that Sam J. Jones moved in with Brandon Routh.
-Both actors starred in a movie as the title characters based on a comic book with Jones in Flash Gordon (1980) and Routh in Superman Returns (2006).
-There were plans for a follow up to both films, but they were scrapped when their studio was disappointed with their box office gross despite having a warm reception from fans and critics.
+At the end of the movie, the narrator states that Sam J. Jones moved in with Brandon Routh.
+Both actors starred in a movie as the title characters based on a comic book, with Jones in Flash Gordon (1980) and Routh in Superman Returns (2006).
+There were plans for a follow-up to both films, but they were scrapped when their studio was disappointed with their box office gross despite having a warm reception from fans and critics.